opf/helm-charts/charts/openproject/README.md

   --set postgresql.auth.secretKeys.userPasswordKey=userpw
 ```

-This can be customized for the the credentials in the following sections too in the same fashion.
+This can also be customized for the the credentials in the following sections in the same fashion.
 You can look up the respective options in the [`values.yaml`](./values.yaml) file.

 #### Default passwords